100% Satisfaction Guarantee

 The surname McGarvey was first found in County Tyrone

 (Irish:Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster

 , central Northern Ireland

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name McGarvey family name.
 Variations found include Garvin, Garvey, Garwin, Garvine, Garven, Garvan, Garvy, Garvie, Garwen and many more.

-More information is included under the topic Early McGarvey Notables in all our PDF Extended History products.
+Another 25 words (2 lines of text) are included under the topic Early McGarvey Notables in all our PDF Extended History products

-McGarvey Settlers in the United States in the 19th Century
+McGarvey Settlers in United States in the 19th Century

 - William B McGarvey, who landed in San Francisco, California in 1851

 - Michael McGarvey, who arrived in Allegany (Allegheny) County, Pennsylvania in 1854

 - David McGarvey, who arrived in St Clair County, Illinois in 1857